-Assistant Professor of Music, Marva Duerksen holds a Bachelor of Music (with greatest distinction) from Brandon University, a Master of Music from the University of Alberta, and a Ph.D. in Music Theory from the Graduate School and University Center of the City University of New York.
-For her doctoral studies at the City University of New York, Duerksen was awarded a prestigious Gilleece Fellowship from the university, as well as a doctoral fellowship from the Social Sciences and Humanities Research Council of Canada.
-Before coming to Willamette in 2001, she taught basic and advanced music theory and aural skills at Queens College, City College, and Hunter College, all of City University of New York, and at the University of Massachusetts-Amherst, where she served as Visiting Professor of Music Theory for two years.
+Duerksen holds a Bachelor of Music (with greatest distinction) from Brandon University, a Master of Music from the University of Alberta, and a Ph.D. in Music Theory from the Graduate School and University Center of the City University of New York.
+For her doctoral studies, Duerksen was awarded a prestigious Gilleece Fellowship as well as a doctoral fellowship from the Social Sciences and Humanities Research Council of Canada.
+For her Master’s Degree in piano performance, Duerksen studied with Stéphane Lemelin; in her doctoral work, Leo Treitler, Richard Kramer, Joseph Straus, and Joel Lester were her primary teachers.
+Before coming to Willamette in 2001, she taught basic and advanced music theory at Queens College, City College, and Hunter College, all of the City University of New York, and at the University of Massachusetts-Amherst, where she served as Visiting Professor of Music Theory.